 - 1. Screen proportions for all projection screens installed in the GPCs are to be the 16 to 10 proportion. - 2.
 Size main screen width to most distant viewer use a ratio of 1 to 3.25.
-Example 32' to most remote viewer gives an 9.84' wide screen; Use standard size as much as possible such as 6' x 9.6' available in this model. - f.
-Screen Mounting Height Set high and fully recess housing into the ceiling so that bottom edge is flush to the finished ceiling plane and to keep bottoms of viewing area 42" or greater above floor. - Screens shall be designed to have as minimal amount as possible of black screen drop so that screen fabric is "fully hung" in order to keep as stretched as possible. - g.
+Example 32' to most remote viewer gives an 9.84' wide screen; Use standard size as much as possible such as 6' x 9.6' available in this model. - 3.
+Electric screens up to 184" diagonal(16:9) Da-Lite Tensioned Contour Electrol with HD Progressive 0.9 surface.
+Tensioned Contour Electrol - 4.
+Electric screens 188" or 220" diagonal(16:9) Da-Lite Tension Cosmopolitan Series with HD Progressive 0.9 surface.
+Tensioned Cosmopolitan

+- f.
+Screen Mounting Height Set high and fully recess housing into the ceiling so that bottom edge is flush to the finished ceiling plane and to keep bottoms of viewing area 42" or greater above floor. - Screens shall be designed to have as minimal amount as possible of black screen drop so that screen fabric is "fully hung" to keep as stretched as possible. - g.
 Recessed Screen Housing & Ceiling System do not tie together.
-Build box around screen unit not equipped with box so that components of the screen unit can be dropped out for maintenance or replacement without destroying ceiling, soffits or other surrounding finish materials.
-See detail example in illustration bubble 2/A1.01 below.
+Build box around screen unit not equipped with box so that components of the screen unit can be dropped out for maintenance or replacement without destroying ceiling, soffits, or other surrounding finish materials.
+See detailed example in illustration bubble 2/A1.01 below. - 4" 4"